- Academic Programs

 Management Information Systems (MIS) Courses

-Accounting students who complete their degree, choose ACTG420 (which focuses on IT auditing), and complete the BIS option can complete the requirements as can BIS students who take extra accounting courses.
+Accounting students who complete their degree, choose ACTG420 (which focuses on IT auditing), and complete the Business Information Systems option can complete the requirements as can Business Information Systems students who take extra accounting courses.

 "The College of Business at OSU is the only source in the state of Oregon for students with certifiable skills in both accounting and information systems," said Roger Graham, professor of accounting at OSU.
 "The ISACA certification shows that our students will have the deep understanding of information systems that is so critical for today's accounting majors."